-This article explores what a brand identity is, its importance and strategies a business can use to create its own brand identity.
+This article explores what a brand identity is, its importance to a business in creating a reputation, and marketing strategies that a business can use to create and grow its brand identity.

-Your market position is where your brand sits in the hearts and minds of customers.
+Positioning is where a brand sits in the hearts and minds of customers.

 Since it rose quickly to prominence and the internet about 25 years ago, email marketing has become widely used by businesses.